-NN - Barriertape For the barriertape detection we use a U-Net with manually labelled datasets.
+NN - Barriertape For the barriertape detection, we use a U-Net with manually labelled datasets.
 The ROS node receives raw input images and returns a masked binary image with all barriertape pixels marked.
 We have ported the network node from Python to C++ to increase the detection rate from around 5Hz up to 20Hz.

 NN - Objects The detection and classification of objects is done with a Tiny-YOLO-v3 network.
 The node receives a raw input image and returns a vector with the id, bounding box and weight of all objects that were found.
 As our dataset would require more than 10,000 labelled images, which would require a high amount of time to create, we have implemented an automated dataset creation method using Blender and Python.
-It basically changes objects, camera position and lighting for a modelled scene to render labelled images, which are quite similar to original scene images (fig. 3).
-Using a original to artificial image ratio of 1:10, we achieved a detection reliability of over 90% for most scenes.
-Our data generation scripts are public and free to use [15].
+It basically changes environments, illumination, camera and object pose as well as object appearance in pre-defined bounds.
+The script created rendered images as well as bounding box, segmentation and 6DoF labels.
+With this data generation method, data which is quite similar to the original scene (fig. 5) can be created, as well as rather abstract data (fig. 6).
+We are currently also working on data generation for deformable objects, such as the objects used in the SciRoc Challenge 2021 - Episode 5: Shopping Pick & Pack [19].
+Some sample data can be seen in fig. 7

-Fig. 3.
-Object Perception: real image (a) rendered image (b) result (c)
+(a) (b) (c) Fig. 5: real image (a) rendered image (b) result (c)